O365/python-o365/docs/source/overview.rst

 Why choose O365?
 ----------------
 * Almost Full Support for MsGraph Rest Api.
-* Good Abstraction layer between each Api.
-Change the api (Graph vs Office365) and don't worry about the api internal implementation.
 * Full OAuth support with automatic handling of refresh tokens.
 * Automatic handling between local datetimes and server datetimes.
 Work with your local datetime and let this library do the rest.
 * Change between different resource with ease: access shared mailboxes, other users resources, SharePoint resources, etc.